 An actuary earns 30 hours of continuing education in 2020 and, assuming the other qualification requirements are met, can issue SAOs in 2021.
 However, in 2021, the actuary only earns 27 hours of continuing education.
 The actuary cannot issue SAOs in 2022 until 3 hours of continuing education are earned.
-The actuary must then earn an additional 30 hours of continuing education in 2022 to issue SAOs in 2033.
+The actuary must then earn an additional 30 hours of continuing education in 2022 to issue SAOs in 2023.

-2.2.3 Initial Year of Applicability - Hours spent meeting the basic education and experience requirement may be applied toward the continuing education requirement if earned in the year prior to issuing the Statement of Actuarial Opinion.

-2.2.4 Coordination with Specific Qualification Standards - The 30-hour requirement includes hours obtained pursuant to the continuing education requirement of the Specific Qualification Standards (see Section 3.3).

-2.2.5 Practicing in More than One Area of Actuarial Practice - If an actuary must obtain continuing education requirements in more than one area of practice (see Section 2.3), the total annual hours required for all areas of actuarial practice combined remains at 30.
+- 2.2.3 Initial Year of Applicability Hours spent meeting the basic education and experience requirement may be applied toward the continuing education requirement if earned in the year prior to issuing the Statement of Actuarial Opinion. - 2.2.4 Coordination With Specific Qualification Standards The 30-hour requirement includes hours obtained pursuant to the continuing education requirement of the Specific Qualification Standards (see section 3.3). - 2.2.5 Practicing in More Than One Area of Actuarial Practice If an actuary must obtain continuing education requirements in more than one area of actuarial practice (see section 2.3), the total annual hours required for all areas of actuarial practice combined remains at 30.
 An actuary should use good judgment in obtaining continuing education in all areas of practice related to the actuary's work.

-2.2.6 Relevant Continuing Education - Continuing education is "relevant" if: (1) it broadens or deepens an actuary's understanding of one or more aspects of the work an actuary does; (2) the material expands an actuary's knowledge of practice in related disciplines that bear directly on an actuary's work; or (3) it facilitates an actuary's entry into a new area of practice.
+2.2.6 Relevant Continuing Education - Continuing education is "relevant" if it (1) broadens or deepens an actuary's understanding of one or more aspects of the work an actuary does; (2) exposes an actuary to new and evolving techniques for addressing actuarial issues; (3) expands an actuary's knowledge of practice in related disciplines that bear directly on an actuary's work; or (4) facilitates an actuary's entry into a new area of actuarial practice.
 Ultimately, it is an actuary's responsibility to make a reasonable, good-faith determination of what continuing education opportunities will enhance an actuary's ability to practice in a desired field.

-Relevant continuing education includes not only technical topics in the actuary's area of practice, but also includes business and consulting skills topics and professionalism topics.
-Examples of business and consulting skills topics include, but are not limited to, client relationship management, presentation skills, communication skills, project management, and personnel management.
-Examples of professionalism topics include, but are not limited to, studying, reviewing, or providing input on an Exposure Draft of an ASOP; studying or reviewing the Code of Professional Conduct; and serving on the ASB or a professionalism committee.
+Relevant continuing education includes not only technical topics in the actuary's area of actuarial practice, but also includes general business skill topics, bias topics, and professionalism topics.
+For example:

+- a.
+General business skill topics include content that assists in developing client relationship management skills, presentation skills, communication skills, project management, and personnel management. - b.
+Bias topics include content that provides knowledge and perspective that assist in identifying and assessing biases that may exist in data, assumptions, algorithms, and models that impact Actuarial Services.
+Biases may include but are not limited to statistical, cognitive, and social biases. - c.
+Professionalism topics include content that assists in understanding and applying the Code of Professional Conduct, actuarial standards of practice (ASOPs), and related actuarial professionalism guidance.
+Professionalism continuing education includes studying, reviewing, or providing input on an exposure draft of an ASOP; studying or reviewing the Code of Professional Conduct; attending an actuarial professionalism webinar; and serving on the Actuarial Standards Board or a professionalism committee.

-Continuing education can be obtained through either "organized activities" that involve interaction with actuaries or other professionals working for different organizations or "other activities."
-"Organized activities" include, but are not limited to, conferences, seminars, webcasts, in-person or online courses, or committee work that is directly relevant to the area of practice of the subject of the Statement of Actuarial Opinion.
+Continuing education can be obtained through either "organized activities" that involve interaction with actuaries or other professionals working for different organizations or activities other than organized activities ("other activities.")

+"Organized activities" include, but are not limited to, conferences, seminars, webcasts, inperson or online courses, or committee work that is directly relevant to the area of actuarial practice of the subject of the Statement of Actuarial Opinion.
 In-house meetings can satisfy the requirement of interaction with actuaries or professionals working for different organizations by using outside speakers.